MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-high-availability-clusters.md

 You can create high-availability clusters of gateway installations.
 The clusters help ensure that your organization can access on-premises data resources from cloud services like Power BI and Power Apps.
 Gateway admins use such clusters to avoid single points of failure when accessing on-premises data resources.

-The gateway cloud service always uses the primary gateway in a cluster unless that gateway is not available.
+The gateway cloud service always uses the primary gateway in a cluster unless that gateway isn't available.
 In that case, the service switches to the next available gateway in the cluster.

+>[!Note]
+> Make sure the gateway members in a cluster are running the same gateway version, as different versions could cause unexpected failures based on supported functionality.

 ### Manage a gateway cluster